Aggouri/acheron/Readme.md

 $ docker-compose up --build
 ```

-Acheron runs on [http://localhost:8080](http://localhost:8080).
+Acheron runs on [http://localhost:8080](http://localhost:8080) for API requests and [http://localhost:9090](http://localhost:9090) for configuration requests.
 Skip to section *Play* for a short tutorial.

 # 4. Building Acheron
 To build Acheron, you can run the following command: